TrellixVulnTeam/microblog_EG2S/README.md

 3. Make a Virtual Environemt,Lets call it HelloWold.
 All we do in a command prompt is enter
    > mkvirtualenv HelloWold

-   This will create a folder with python.exe, pip, and setuptools all ready to go in its own little environment.
+   This will create a folder with python.exe, pip, and setup tools all ready to go in its own little environment.
 It will also activate the    Virtual Environment which is indicated with the (HelloWold) on the left side of the prompt.

    Anything we install now will be specific to this project.
 And available to the projects we connect to this environment.